markbasiliano/cpnt-201-assignment-1/README.md

 Making changes and submitting a pull request in Git typically involves a few key steps.
 Here’s a concise guide:

-### Steps to Make Changes and Submit a Pull Request
+### Steps to Make Changes and Submit a Pull Request:

 1. **Clone the Repository** (if you haven't already):
    ```bash